rsnapshot/rsnapshot/CONTRIBUTING.md

     - `git tag 1.4.0`
     - `git push --tags`

-4. Now generate the configure-file with autogen.sh and make the release-tarball
+4. Wait for Travis-CI to finish, the fully-built release is then available on the Github-releases page.

+    Travis will execute these commands to make a release:
     - `./autogen.sh`
+    - `make`
-    - `make dist`
+    - `make tar`

-5. Now upload the tarball to the github-page for the specific version.
+    - upload generated file by make tar to Github releases-page

 ### make targets